Kenny-W99/Bone_Fracture_ML_Detection/README.md

 ### 5. Generate Grad-CAM Visualizations

-Grad-CAM helps visualize which regions of the X-ray influenced the model prediction.
+Grad-CAM is used to visualize which regions of the X-ray influenced the model prediction.

 Example: